 On average, professionals created, edited, or interacted with 11 documents each week, and 16% of them were abandoned before they were ever used, shared, or finished.
 Younger professionals reported higher abandonment rates, with Gen Z and millennials at 17%, compared to 14% for Gen X and 10% for baby boomers.

-Deadlines were a common casualty.
-Over a quarter of professionals (28%) said document confusion or delays caused them to miss one.
+Over a quarter of professionals (28%) said document confusion or delays caused them to miss a deadline.
 Hybrid workers were most affected at 33%, compared to 29% of fully in-office professionals and 22% of remote professionals.
 Gen Z and millennials were the most likely to report missed deadlines (both at 29%), compared to 26% of Gen X and 23% of baby boomers.

 Curious how your workflow compares to the national averages?
 Our interactive tool makes it easy to find out in seconds.
 Just enter four simple data points and instantly receive a personalized breakdown of your document waste in hours and dollars.